Friday, December 25, 2009

 Sou Zambiacongo de Geni sou da Bahia

-pois eu jogo capoeira dia e noite, noite e dia
+pois eu jogo capoeira dia e noite, noite e dia"

 Axe Zambiacongo!